gleb-lobastov/puppeteer-scenario/README.md

 ## Interception

 puppeteer-scenario use puppeteer page "request" event to subscribe and intercept requests.
-The usual purposes is to mock requests, or to simulate erroneous response
+The usual purposes are to mock requests or to simulate the erroneous response

 interceptions could be set by passing interceptions config in two ways:

 1. "global" for the scenario, through .arrange({ intercept }) parameter.
 Interceptions added this way will work till the scenario end, if not overridden by further ones with the same keys.
 I.e. each next "global" config will be merged into existing
 2. "local" for the scene.
-This interceptions is set in scene instance "intercept" field (see scene example).
+These interceptions are set in scene instance "intercept" field (see scene example).
 And works only for the scene where it was set.
 After scene change, such interceptions will be removed.
 I.e. each next "local" config will be substitute existing one

 "local" interceptions have precedence over "global"

-interceptions config is object, which keys is representing url and values:
+interceptions config is an object, which keys is representing URL and values:

 ```javascript
 const interceptionsConfig = {